ryangerardwilson/rtutor/README.md

 Built-ins.
 Minimal excuses.

-1. `data_science.md`: Use python to implement the Relational Model for elegant data science operations.
+1. python.md: Hello World, primitives, loops, operators, functions, I/O. Great for scripting, and MVPs.
+Debugging tutorials.
+Use python to implement the Relational Model for elegant data science operations.

-2. a.md: High-Level Assembly (HLA).
-Hello World, variables.
-Use it to ramp into real assembly.

-3. python.md: Hello World, primitives, loops, operators, functions, I/O. Great for scripting, not an excuse to ignore performance.
+2. sql.md: SQL was designed as a printing language, however, for better or for worse it has evolved into a programming language.
+This has led to ugly queries.
+Learn to write readable and not-awful SQL with SOLID principles.

-4. c.md: printf, types, control flow, IO, constants.
+3. c.md: printf, types, control flow, IO, constants.
 The metal is cold.
 Learn it anyway.

-5. unix.md: terminal typing, ls, tmux, grep, find, iwctl.
+4. unix.md: terminal typing, ls, tmux, grep, find, iwctl.
 More coming.

+5. a.md: High-Level Assembly (HLA).
+Hello World, variables.
+Use it to ramp into real assembly.

 ## Installation